ZUM TOKEN Price Reaches $0.0000 (ZUM)

 ZUM TOKEN Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as ZUM TOKEN directly using U.S. dollars.
-Investors seeking to acquire ZUM TOKEN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as ZUM TOKEN directly using U.S. dollars.
+Investors seeking to trade ZUM TOKEN should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZUM TOKEN using one of the exchanges listed above.

 Receive News & Updates for ZUM TOKEN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZUM TOKEN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.